nvimpel/chipwhisperer/docs/source/firmware.rst

 enter bootloader mode, then flash the correct firmware onto your device.

-Instructions for shorting the erase pins can be found on the documentation page for your device at https://rtfm.newae.com
+Instructions for shorting the erase pins can be found on the documentation page for your device.

 If you run into any issues not covered here, or if none of these steps work for you, let us know over at https://forum.newae.com